yfralam/yfralam.github.io/content/posts/anomalies/CSplusAPS.md

 At some point I'll probably email Tachikawa or one of my more knowledgeable friends about my original question.

+Notes: It should be said that in the way I approach the problem, I drop a lot of the dynamical data and only care about the phase of the partition functions.
+Also, it was naïve of me to convert back to differential forms or elements of some cohomology class (which are values in the integers) and expect to get something that is torsion.
+Really I should've just stuck with the Eta invariant.
+As an example, on certain Lens spaces, the expression I derive for the partition function relating to the 3d fermion is honest to god order 3.
 ## Derivation using APS theorem

 Let us write the partition function of level 1 Chern-Simons following [Hsieh, Tachikawa, and Yonekura](https://arxiv.org/abs/1905.08943).
 We must first pick a spin structure.
 Then we can split the gauge field into a sum of flat but topologicaly non-trivial part and a non-flat topologically trivial part.
 Assuming the flat connections are isolated, we have